Winger - A Window Manager by Lionel Wong

 Optional permissions (Requested when relevant feature is enabled)

-- Read and modify bookmarks – For the stash/unstash commands to create/remove bookmarks
+- Read and modify bookmarks – For the stash/unstash feature to create/remove bookmarks

 Developer comments